geckoboard/brownbags/README.md

 [Geckoboard office](http://4sq.com/LB8eUs) in Shoreditch

 * Address: Unit 310, Curtain House 134 - 146 Curtain Road, London, EC2A 3AR
-* Cyclists: Feel free to bring it up to our office.
-Use car entrance otherwise the receptionist would go mad.
+* Cyclists: Feel free to bring your bike up to our office.
+Make sure using car entrance otherwise the receptionist would go mad.

 PUT PHOTO HERE